-QUEBEC -- I have been dealing with ACN for about a year now - sometimes late with payments and yes that is not good but MOST companies will work with clients especially if you speak to them and not just leave it.
+QUEBEC -- I have been dealing with ACN for about a year now - sometimes late with payments and yes that is not good, but MOST companies will work with clients especially if you speak to them and not just leave it.
 ACN WILL NOT budge - there are no payment plans period.
-The customer service is brutal to get through to them and get an answer and if you are not happy with whom you are dealing with - there are no managers to speak of!
+The customer service is brutal to get through to them and get an answer and if you are not happy with whom you are dealing with, there are no managers to speak of!
 Seriously?
 Every company has a tier of staff and someone in charge that you can speak to and that person usually has some kind of power...not in this case.

 ACN cut told me they didn't want to continue with service for us even though I had paid my account in FULL.
 They got the payment and then sent me a letter saying they no longer were going to provide service.
 I figure good, done with you then...oh no!
-Then I get a letter saying because I didn't finish out my year with them I owed them a cancellation fee of $150!!!
+Then I get a letter saying because I didn't finish out my year with them, I owed them a cancellation fee of $150!!!
 Are you kidding me...you cancel me and then charge me for cancelling?

-I finally got hold of supervisor and guess what, there is nothing they can do about the charge but they should not have disconnected me since I paid so if I sign up with rogers or telus with an account for ACN they will waive the $150 fee - WHAT A LOAD OF CRAP!!!
+I finally got hold of supervisor and guess what, there is nothing they can do about the charge but they should not have disconnected me since I paid so if I sign up with Rogers or Telus with an account for ACN, they will waive the $150 fee - WHAT A LOAD OF CRAP!!!

-NORTH CAROLINA -- The only ACN residential services you call realistically sell in NYC are: U.S. energy (with proven savings), Digital talk, local & long distance, wireless (no savings!).
-Most people don't have satellite in apt. bldgs. nor ADT, unless it's a condo, & most people have bundled TimeWar services. which they don't want to break up, & no DSL in service in Manhatten.
-Other services are not appealing. e. g.
-WiMax & Mobile App.
+NORTH CAROLINA -- The only ACN residential services you call realistically sell in NYC are: U.S. Energy (with proven savings), Digital Talk, local & long distance, wireless (no savings!).
+Most people don't have satellite in apt. bldgs. nor ADT, unless it's a condo, & most people have bundled Time Warner services, which they don't want to break up, & no DSL in service in Manhattan.
+Other services are not appealing, e. g.
+WiMAX & Mobile App.

-Commercial services: you can get the 10% commission for signing up a commercial energy customer ONLY IF you already have 40 customer points! really?!
-Video phone: must buy 2 @ $189 ea. in order to use it.
+Commercial services: you can get the 10% commission for signing up a commercial energy customer ONLY IF you already have 40 customer points!
+Really?!
+Video phone: must buy 2 @ $189 each in order to use it.
 The only service worth selling: U.S. Energy.

 Join ACN knowing the truth.
 I've been in it 3 weeks & wish I knew then what I know now.
 I'm not saying it won't work for everyone, but think of the services your family & friends use.
 There is no saving on switching your wireless service.
 The only plus is that your friends & family will be earning you two customer points per customer.
 NO SAVINGS!

 There's no clear page on your business website in which you can enter a customer's current ConEd energy expenses & compare them to the Planet Energy (ACN's energy supplier) monthly rate.
 Therefore, you can't conveniently show your customer what they would be saving if they use Planet Energy as their supplier.
 Planet Energy's rates are lower than ConEd, though the rates vary from month-to-month.